 Warren Buffet, the billionaire also known as the Oracle of Omaha, earned his first investment capital back in the 40s, when he was only 12 years old.
 His job was delivering newspapers.
 He eventually saved $25.

 One day, Warren Buffet found a broken pinball machine.

-He asked a mechanically inclined friend from school to fix the machine for ten dollars.
-The friend agreed.
+He asked a mechanically inclined friend from school if he could fix the machine for ten dollars.
+The friend said he could.

 After that, Warren's only job was to show up once a day with a bag, and scoop all the coins from the pinball machine into the bag.

 Then he put the money in a bank and (most importantly!) saved most of the money he made.

 That's how Warren Buffet turned a $25 investment into a $25-a-day business.
 And this was way back in the 1940s.

 Ten years later, on his college graduation at the age of 22, Warren Buffet repaid his parents IN FULL for his college education, and bought himself a modest but beautiful 3-bedroom house in Omaha.